ruuddrummen/react-signal-forms/README.md

 ## Your first form

-Start by initializing your form component and field hook, including the plugins you want to use:
+Start by initializing your form component and hooks, including the plugins you want to use:

 ```tsx
 // Add plugins, built-in or your own.